Posted on 13.6.12 by Michael Smoult

 Cases are being reported on a regular basis as the total estate of the deceased, and the inheritance received by the beneficiaries, becomes more substantial, due largely to the increase in property value.
 It is becoming more and more common that scenarios occur where relatives or trusted individuals are seen to act ‘immorally’ to gain a part of someone’s inheritance to which they are not actually entitled.

 The most recent case refers to two Wills that were prepared by a Hampshire Solicitor for his elderly aunts making him a ‘beneficiary’ of the estates, ie a recipient of part of the estate left when the aunts eventually die.
 The two women, Hannah Harris and Rosette Emmanuel, lived in Southsea where the solicitor Michael Harris operated his practice.

-The great niece and great nephew challenged the Wills as they believed the circumstances to be wrong following the aunts’ deaths.
-After a long and bitter dispute the High Court has now ruled that Harris did not obtain the aunts’ full knowledge and approval when adding himself into the Wills as a beneficiary to their estates following their deaths.
-Mr Justice Henderson stated that it was obvious both women were in hospital at the time and one had very poor eyesight.
+The great-niece and great-nephew challenged the Wills as they believed the circumstances to be wrong following the aunts’ deaths.
+After a long and bitter dispute, the High Court has now ruled that Harris did not obtain the aunts’ full knowledge and approval when adding himself into the Wills as a beneficiary to their estates following their deaths.
+Mr Justice Henderson stated that it was obvious both women were in the hospital at the time and one had very poor eyesight.
 One of the aunts was taking strong drugs for her cancer and there was doubt about the other aunt’s mental capacity to understand what was going on properly, as she had the early stages of dementia.